 Trains & Subway

 Tokyo’s railway and subway train are efficient, punctual, and clean.
 They are so reliable, in fact, that at some Japanese companies if you are late for work and dare blame public transportation for your tardiness, you will be expected to submit a “Delay Certificate” from the station to convince your boss that you are telling the truth.
-All of which is made even more astounding because the Tokyo train network is by far the word’s busiest, fulfilling 3.5 billion journeys every year.
+All of which is made even more astounding because the Tokyo train network is by far the world’s busiest, fulfilling 3.5 billion journeys every year.
 Of the 50 busiest stations in the world, all but 5 are in Japan with Tokyo’s Shinjuku Station and its 4 million daily commuters taking the top spot.

 But, as convenient as it is, the railway network can be confusing to visitors.
 Due to its sheer size the topological maps look like computer chip circuit boards and the stations themselves are a labyrinth of underground passage ways, department stores, stairs, and elevators.
 Compounding this is the fact that different companies operate different lines.
 This means that to make a journey from A to C with a change at B, you need to exit and re-enter ticket gates at B if A-B and B-C happen to be on lines run by different companies.
 Fortunately, spurred on by the Tokyo 2020 Olympics, Tokyo is becoming a more foreign-friendly city, and English language information pamphlets and signs are a common sight at all the stations.